Explore the Most Beautiful Beaches of Aruba

 Is Aruba safe for tourists?

-Yes, Aruba is one of the safest islands in the Caribbean, and many visitors feel comfortable exploring on their own.
-In addition, the main tourist areas stay active and well lit into the evening.
+Yes, it’s one of the safest islands in the Caribbean, and many visitors feel comfortable exploring on their own.
+In addition, the main tourist areas stay active and well-lit into the evening.

 Do I need a passport to visit Aruba?

-Yes, all U.S. travelers need a valid passport to enter Aruba.
-Because Aruba is not a U.S. territory, passport cards and enhanced IDs are not accepted for air travel.
+Yes, U.S. travelers need a valid passport to enter.
+Since it is not a U.S. territory, passport cards and enhanced IDs are not accepted for air travel.

 Do I need a car to get around Aruba?

-You do not need a car, because taxis and buses are easy to use.
-Even so, renting one gives you more freedom to explore beaches and Arikok National Park.
+You do not need a car because taxis and buses are easy to use.
+Even so, renting one gives visitors more freedom to explore beaches and Arikok National Park.

 What side of the island has the calmest beaches?